What is the purpose of the National Reference Test?

 How will the test be administered?

-One or two representatives from NFER will come to your school to administer the test.
-NFER test administrators will be trained in and comply with all public health requirements in place at the time of testing (including the use of PPE) and will follow current Government advice and guidance in relation to Covid-19.
+One or two representatives from NFER will visit each school to administer the test.
+NFER test administrators will adhere to any government guidance on COVID-19 which may be in place at the time.
 All of NFER’s test administrators are trained teachers and have enhanced DBS checks.
-One of NFER’s administrators will telephone your nominated school contact before they visit to arrange the most convenient time of day for the testing to take place and to confirm all arrangements.
+One of NFER’s administrators will telephone the nominated school contact before they visit to arrange the most convenient time of day for the testing to take place and to confirm all arrangements.
+At the same time they will ensure that they understand and can follow the health and safety procedures in place at the school.
 They will bring all the materials required for testing along with them on the day and they will take away with them the completed tests for NFER to mark.
-They will liaise with you in advance of the administration to ensure that they understand and can follow any specific Covid-19 policies or protective measures that are in place at your school.
-Please arrange for a teacher or another member of school staff also to be present throughout the session.
+A teacher or another member of school staff should also to be present throughout the session.

 What is the composition and timing of the test?